 The intuition for the second condition is that $\tau_i$ is "almost" a path between the lower left and upper right corners of $I_i \times J_i$.
 Now $\tau_i$ might have a vertical extent $J'$ that is much larger than its horizontal extent $I_i$, in which case it is impossible to place a square $I_i \times J_i$ with corners close to both endpoints of $\tau_i$.
-But in that case, $\tau_i$ has a very high cost (at least $|\mu(J')-\mu(I_i)|$.
+But in that case, $\tau_i$ has a very high cost (at least $|\mu(J')-\mu(I_i)|$).
 The closeness required is adjusted based on $\cost(\tau_i)$, with relaxed requirements if $\cost(\tau_i)$ is large.

 The output of the min-cost path phase should satisfy the requirements of $\UB_{\theta}$.
-Lemma \ref{thm:reduction} shows that if the min-cost path phase receives $\mathcal{R}$ that contains a $(k,\theta)$-approximating sequence to some min-cost path $\tau$, then it will output an upper bound to $\editd(x,y)$ that is at most $k'(\editd(x,y)+\theta n)$ for some $k'$.
-So that on input $x,y$ with $\editd(x,y) \leq \theta n$, the output is at most $2k'\theta n$, satisfying the requirements of $\UB_{\theta}$.
+Roughly speaking, Lemma \ref{thm:reduction} shows that if the min-cost path phase receives $\mathcal{R}$ that contains an adequate approximating sequence to some min-cost path $\tau$, then it will output an upper bound to $\editd(x,y)$ that is at most $c(\editd(x,y)+\theta n)$ for some $c$.
+So that on input $x,y$ with $\editd(x,y) \leq \theta n$, the output is at most $2c\theta n$, satisfying the requirements of $\UB_{\theta}$.
 This formalizes the intuition that an adequate approximating sequence captures enough information to deduce a good bound on $\cost(\tau)$.

 Once and for all, we fix a min-cost path $\tau$.
 Our task for the covering phase is that, with high probability, $\mathcal{R}$ includes an adequate approximating sequence for $\tau$.